petykiss02/imu_camera_publisher/README.md

 ros2 run imu_camera_publisher sensor_data_publisher
 ```

 Place the `ego_export` directory in your ROS2 workspace directory.
-The sensor data publisher will read IMU sensor data from the `ego_export/imu_sensor` directory and camera sensor data from the `ego_export/pinhole/color` directory.
+The sensor data publisher will read IMU sensor data from the `ego_export/imu_sensor` directory, camera sensor data from the `ego_export/pinhole/color` directory, and vehicle sensor data from the `ego_export/vehicle_sensor` directory within your workspace.
 Ensure that you have valid sensor data files in these directories before running the publisher.
-This directory should contain the IMU sensor data in JSON format and camera sensor data in TGA image format.
+This directory should contain the IMU sensor data and vehicle sensor data in JSON format and camera sensor data in TGA image format.

 ## Data Format
 ### IMU Sensor Data